Nutrition For Military Personnel

-There was also a trend off those being from rural northern areas and Ireland being of a taller height while being more robust compared to those from the heavily populated and industrialized areas around London suggesting nutritional disparity.
+There was also a trend off those being from rural northern areas and Ireland being of a taller height while being more robust compared to those from the heavily populated and industrialized areas around London suggesting a nutritional disparity.

 It was noted that those poorer families who lived in urban areas had limited resources.
 This meant their diets mainly consisted of white bread with potato, and when it could be afforded, it may have been supplemented by vegetables and expensive meats.

 However, there was very little milk available while tea would have been the main beverage.

 These families lived on a wage economy, whereby they were paid money for their labor and toil.
 This meant they their choices in foods were limited.